 Between the interest and dividend income supplied by these funds, the ever-increasing maintenance costs of a cemetery are continually met.

 Perpetual Care Funds: What Do They Pay For?

 The term is broad, but there are specific things that this fund is expected to manage.
 These funds are essential for cemetery care.

-is considered annual expenditures, like mowing of the grass, planting flowers, tree trimming and other landscaping items around the cemetery.
-In the case of The Gardens of Boca Raton Cemetery and Funeral Services, the above-ground graves, crypts and mausoleums are upkept by these perpetual funds.
+This is considered annual expenditures, like mowing of the grass, planting flowers, tree trimming and other landscaping items around the cemetery.
+In the case of The Gardens of Boca Raton Cemetery and Funeral Services, the above-ground graves, crypts, and mausoleums are upkept by these perpetual funds.